Adnan-Khan7/DeiT_ConvNeXt_KnowledgeDistillation/README.md

 This repository contains the PyTorch based training and evaluation codes for reproducing main results of our project.
 Specifically, we provide instructions on:
 <ol>
   <li>
-    Creating a teacher model by finetuning a (ImageNet1k) pretrained ConvNeXt model on a fine-grained image classification dataset.
+    Creating a teacher model by finetuning a (ImageNet1k) pretrained ConvNeXt model on a fine-grained image classification dataset (refer to [our this repo](https://github.com/MUKhattak/ConvNext_FGVC) for this part).
   </li>
     <li>
     Creating a student model by finetuning (ImageNet1k) pretrained DeiT (Data-efficient image Transformer) model on a fine-grained image classification dataset.